material-motion/material-motion/specifications/life_of_a_transition.md

 # Life of a Transition

-Let's walk through the life of a transition.
+Let's walk through the life of a simple fade transition.

 >Remember, any code you see here is pseudo-code.